VaynerAkaWalo/To-Do_List/README.md

 - **Spring Security**: Manages authentication and authorization in Spring applications.
 - **PostgreSQL**: The relational database for storing task data.
 - **Docker**: Used for containerization.
-- **Docker Compose**: Simplifies the setup and running of multiple containers.

 # Rest API
 ## Authentication